w3f/polkadot-wiki/docs/learn/learn-parachains.md

 addressed by two different components:

 - What is the state transition function of the blockchain?
 This is handled by the **Runtime**, which defines the state-transition logic of the chain.
-The Runtime logic is divided into\_
+The Runtime logic is divided into:

-  - Modules
+  - **Modules** encapsulate particular behavior of the system and consist of:
-  - API
+    - Storage
+    - Routines are invoked by entry points, other modules, upon block initialization or closing.
+      Routines can alter the storage of a module.
+    - Entry point are the means by which new information is introduced to a module and can limit the origin from which they are called (user, root, parachain).
+  - **API** provides means for the node-side behavior to extract meaningful information from the state of a single fork.

 - Being aware of various forks of the blockchain, what behaviors should a node take?
 What information should a node extract from the state of which forks, and how should that information be used?
 This is handled by the **Node-side behavior**, which defines all activities that a node